apurvab15/legacy-financial-app-agent/REPORT.md

 ## 7. Cuts

-Deliberate omissions, so the scope is not mistaken for the claim:

 - **No image screenshots.** AX text only, everywhere — including evidence.
 Cost, PII exposure, and brittleness.
 If a control has no accessible name, this build cannot see it.